 On appeal, he asked the Pennsylvania Supreme Court if an individual can be “compelled to disclose orally the memorized password to a computer over his invocation of privilege under the Fifth Amendment.”

-In the court’s majority opinion, Justice Debra Todd wrote that because the Attorney General’s Office could not obtain the password to Davis’ computer without asking him for it, the knowledge was testimonial in nature and therefore protected by the Fifth Amendment.
+Justice Debra Todd penned the majority opinion, stating that since the AG office was unable to obtain the password to Davis’ computer without directly asking him, the knowledge was testimonial in nature and thus protected by the Fifth Amendment.

 “We appreciate the significant and ever-increasing difficulties faced by law enforcement in light of rapidly changing technology, including encryption, to obtain evidence,” Todd said.
 “However, unlike the documentary requests under the foregone conclusion rationale, or demands for physical evidence such as blood, or handwriting or voice exemplars, information in one’s mind to ‘unlock the safe’ to potentially incriminating information does not easily fall within this exception.
 Indeed, we conclude the compulsion of a password to a computer cannot fit within this exception.”

-Justice Todd noted that as part of its analysis, the trial court looked to the “foregone conclusion” exception to the Fifth Amendment privilege against self-incrimination as set out by the United States Supreme Court in Fisher v.
+The trial court, Justice Todd noted, looked to the “foregone conclusion” exception to the Fifth Amendment privilege in its analysis, as established by SCOTUS in Fisher v.
 United States, 425 U.S. 391, 409 (1976).
-The rationale underlying this doctrine is that an act of production does not involve testimonial communication if the facts conveyed are already known to the government, such that the individual “‘adds little or nothing to the sum total of the government’s information.
+This doctrine purports that the exception exists if an act of production doesn’t involve testimonial communication if the facts are already known by the government, thus the individual “adds little or nothing to the sum total of the government’s information.

 Justice Todd found that the doctrine applied in narrow circumstances, and explained, “[u]ntil the United States Supreme Court holds otherwise, we construe the foregone conclusion rationale to be one of limited application, and, consistent with its teachings in other decisions, believe the exception to be inapplicable to compel the disclosure of a defendant’s password to assist the commonwealth in gaining access to a computer.”